Gutters play a crucial role in safeguarding our homes from water damage by channeling rainwater away from the roof and foundation.

 To make sure that your car lasts for a long time, you take it to the shop regularly for inspections and tune-ups.
 The same should go for your gutters.
 Optimizing your gutters so they are in tip-top shape can save you from having to replace them in the future and can save you from damage to your roof and foundation.

-Finally, regular inspections are the biggest favor you can do to your gutters to prevent them from leaking.
+While our new system cuts maintenance concerns way down, we still recommend regular inspections.
 When you suspect gutter issues, it’s better for you and your home in the long run to catch these issues as soon as you can to prevent worsened damage and more costly repair.
 At FSM, we’re happy to provide you with free inspections of not only your gutters, but your foundation, too.

 Foundation Systems of Michigan Is Your Gutter Guide